What is an Atomic Note and How to Create Atomic Notes?

-A 'Title' - as mentioned above the note should have a title that 'could' be used to link to other cards but in general it is more for quick reference for what the note is about
+As mentioned above the note should have a title that 'could' be used to link to other cards but in general it is more for quick reference for what the note is about

 There should be a 'Body note' for the note - where the main content goes

-Links - inside the body one may want to link to other content - like you see in Wikipedia
+Inside the body one may want to link to other content - like you see in Wikipedia

-Text in a form that it can be searched (this is pretty obvious and standard in today's apps).
+Also have text in a form that it can be searched (this is pretty obvious and standard in today's apps).

 Are Atomic Notes the same as Smart Notes?